amss-22/GrocStore-Clone/README.md

 # Learnings -
 We all became proficient in reading the code of team members.
 How to work and communicate with a team.
 How to be more efficient and productive at the same time.
 Here I get to know how the team works, how to keep cool even under pressure conditions, how to keep myself and my teammates motivated throughout the ups and downs.
 At last, I would like to thank our mentors and my team members for their support & guidance during the project.
-Source Code :https://github.com/amss-22/taboo-lock-5540(Our GitHub Link)
+Source Code :https://github.com/amss-22/taboo-lock-5540      (Our GitHub Link)